Sienci-Labs/gsender/README.md

 * Lightweight mode reduces processing intensity on less powerful hardware or when running larger files
 * Easy workspace swapping for more advanced jigging or alignment work
 * Optional automatic handling for common error throwing g-code
-* Firmware tool for easier GRBL EEPROM changes, loading defaults, and GRBL flashing
+* Firmware tool for easier grbl EEPROM changes, loading defaults, and grbl flashing
 * Surfacing tool auto-generates surfacing g-code based on machine cutting area and other preferences, ready to execute
 * Calibration tool for axis alignment - a step by step process to make sure your CNC is square
 * Movement tuning tool for calibrating motor axis movements